American mahjong: Game overview

-The above is one Charleston.
-A second Charleston takes place unless any player chooses to stop the passing.
+A second Charleston takes place if all players agree.
 The second Charleston is done in reverse order: left, across, right.

 On the last pass of each Charleston (first left, second right), a blind pass is permitted.
-This means a player can take one, two, or three tiles that were passed to him/her and, without looking at the tile(s), can pass it/them instead of tiles from his/her hand.
+This means a player can take one, two, or three tiles that were passed to him/her and, without looking at the tile(s), can pass these tiles instead of tiles from his/her hand.
 Each pass still includes three tiles.

-Following the Charleston passing, an optional pass take place.
-Players have the option of passing zero, one, two or three tiles to the player across from him/her.
-The two players agree on the number of tiles to be passed.
+Following the Charleston passing, an optional "courtesy pass" take place.
+Players have the option of exchanging zero to three tiles with the player across from him/her.
+The two players agree on the number of tiles to be exchanged.

+East now discards a tile to start play, if they do not have a completed hand.

+On a player turn, they start by drawing a tile and then either discarding a tile from their hand, or declaring Mahjongg with a completed hand.
+After a player's discard, the other players can call the discard for a set, which has to be exposed, or Mahjongg if that tile would make their hand a completed hand.

-The game begins with East discarding a tile, and proceeds until all the tiles are taken from the walls of tiles or a player calling Mahjong or self-draws.
+The game proceeds until all the tiles are taken from the walls of tiles, resulting in a drawn game, or a player declares Mahjongg after completing his/her hand.

 Scoring method

-NMJL publishes an official rulebook every year, and the winning hands will change every year.
+NMJL publishes an official rulebook every year, and the winning hands changes every year, based on the scorecard.

 The minimum score for a winning hand is 25 points.
 In the case of calling Mahjong (winning), the player who discarding a tile from which another player calls mahjong must pay twice the number of points, while the other player pays only the number of points.
 In a self-draw, the other three players pay twice as the points.